vvvakho/claude-code-sandbox/README.md

 # run claude
 ~/.local/bin/claude-sandbox claude

+# view generated sandbox-exec profile
+~/.local/bin/claude-sandbox --write-profile-file curprofile.sb -- cat curprofile.sb
 ```

 ## How It Works

 The `claude-sandbox` wrapper uses macOS's `sandbox-exec` command to apply a security profile defined in `noread.sb`.
 This sandbox profile is based on the [Para sandboxing profile](https://github.com/2mawi2/para/blob/218259b6e260be43334f308a74108f31920f7ca4/src/core/sandbox/profiles/standard.sb) and [anthropic's sandbox-runtime's dynamic profile](https://github.com/anthropic-experimental/sandbox-runtime/blob/1bafa66a2c3ebc52569fc0c1a868e85e778f66a0/src/sandbox/macos-sandbox-utils.ts#L200), with additional configuration for Claude Code compatibility.
+Specifically, for some reason claude-code needs list access to all parent directories of current working directory - it doesn't need access to read the content of directories, only listing the directories themselves.
+Without this access it will set PATH in the agent to "" and disable colored output.
+To avoid this the script adds these listing rules as a workaround.